A: Submit the following income documentation with blacked out or deleted Social Security numbers*:

 A: If your child participates in both summer sessions, you are not eligible for financial aid.
 To receive summer financial aid, your child is only able to attend one of the 3 week sessions.

 A: Your financial aid eligibility is based on the information submitted with the financial aid application.
 For this reason, it is important to include anything that you feel will help the Financial Aid Committee determine your current financial need.
-We will only consider appeals for more financial aid if there has been a change since you filed the original financial aid application, such as a job loss, income loss, change of family status, etc.
+We will consider appeals for more financial aid if there has been a change since you filed the original financial aid application, such as a job loss, income loss, change of family status, etc.

 A: You will need to provide information for the custodial parent only.
 The custodial parent is defined as the parent with whom the student has lived the majority of the past 12 months.
 If that cannot be determined, or if there is a 50/50 split, then determine which parent has provided the most support in the past 12 months (i.e. financial, food, clothing, shelter, etc).
 If the custodial parent has been remarried, the step-parent's information must also be provided.